-Objective 1A: Create an internal communications committee.
+DEPARTMENT COMMUNICATION NS Objective 1A: Create an internal communications committee.
+ON GOING

-Objective 1B: Research and explore communication information sharing.

-Objective 1C: Evaluate other departments for best

-Objective 1D: We need to utilize an internal comm

-Objective 2A: Evaluate the age and condition of c department facilities.

-Objective 2B: Evaluate software needs with fire ma Information Technology department.

-Objective 2C: Replace computers/upgrade softwo deemed necessary.
+Objective 1B: Research and explore communications options for information sharing.
+ON GOING Objective 1C: Evaluate other departments for best practices.
+ON GOING Objective 1D: We need to utilize an internal communication strategy.
+ON GOING Objective 2A: Evaluate the age and condition of all computers at department facilities.
+ON GOING Objective 2B: Evaluate software needs with fire management and Information Technology department.
+ON GOING Objective 2C: Replace computers/upgrade software as deemed necessary.
+ON GOING